brundonsmith/thin-cms/README.md

 `'rich'` editor type will be styled HTML, and will need to be rendered as such.

 # Things I'm working on
-- Toast/flash messages for confirmations and notifications
+- WYSIWYG editor (for rich text fields)
+- Datepicker
+- Sort/search in collection views
 - Security (do NOT use in production outside a VPN right now; passwords are sent in plaintext)
 - Site global settings
 - Admin UI theming?
-- WYSIWYG editor (for rich text fields)
-- Datepicker
-- Sort/search in collection views
 - Pagination/infinite scroll in collection views
 - Client-side visuals for Mongoose validation attributes
 - Support for object relationship properties